SuperSecureHuman/Bengali.AI-Speech-Recognition/README.md

 ## Future Work

-Once I get compute access, I would like to train either medium, or large variant of whisper on all of these datasets to compare the performance.
+Once I get compute access, I would like to train either medium or large variants of whisper on all of these datasets to compare the performance.

 ## Checklist(?)

 ### Whisper Small

-[ ] Common Voice 14.0
+- [ ] Common Voice 14.0
-[ ] OpenSLR
+- [ ] OpenSLR
-[ ] Google Fleurs
+- [ ] Google Fleurs
-[ ] Bengali.AI Kaggle Dataset
+- [ ] Bengali.AI Kaggle Dataset

 ### Models

-[ ] Whisper Med
+- [ ] Whisper Med
-[ ] Whisper Large
+- [ ] Whisper Large
-[ ] Wav2Vec2
+- [ ] Wav2Vec2